Baltimore City Fire Department: History

-Stations and apparatus

 In popular culture

 The movie Ladder 49 portrays the BCFD, with a fictional truck company (referred to as a ladder company in the film).
 Members of the BCFD served as advisors for the film.

 Frequencies

 The Baltimore City Fire Department operates on a 800mhz APCO-25 Phase 1 digital system.
 This is a list of simulcast VHF frequencies to program into a scanner or radio to listen to BCFD radio communication:

 Baltimore civil unrest of 2015

 During the civil unrest in Baltimore that took place from April 27, 2015 to April 28, the Baltimore Fire Department was backed up with multiple calls and also battled against rioters.
 Many fire trucks were damaged by rioters; bottles and rocks were thrown at the trucks as they were responding to incidents.
 In one case there is also video footage of a citizen cutting a fire truck's fire hose in an effort to hinder its effectiveness.
 The Baltimore Fire Department responded to 144 vehicle fires and 15 structure fires during the course of the unrest.
 Many surrounding areas such as Howard County Fire & Rescue, Anne Arundel County Fire Department and Prince George's County Fire Department sent crews to Baltimore to help the Baltimore Fire Department during the riots.